-If an emergency is serious enough, you may be asked to leave your home and go to a nearby Reception Centre.
+If an emergency is serious enough, you may be asked to leave your home and go to a nearby Reception Centre, hotel, or stay with friends and family.
+In a large-scale emergency you may be asked to travel out of the community completely.
 Local officials will not ask you to leave your home unless they have reason to believe you are in danger.

 The evacuation procedure normally follows these three stages:

 - Evacuation Alert: Be ready to leave on short notice.
 If you leave before or during this alert, it’s called a voluntary evacuation.

 - Evacuation Order: You are at risk.
 Leave the area immediately.
 Local RCMP enforce evacuation orders.
 You are encouraged to register all family members at the Reception Centre, so emergency responders know that you are safe.

 - Evacuation Rescinded: All is currently safe and you can return home.
 Stay tuned for other possible evacuation alerts or orders.